 Sure, it may at first seem expensive to build a truly suitable architecture.
 Especially if you want to develop a complex web app.
 However, in the long run, you will save time and money by getting it right from the beginning.

-Architecture is integral to the performance and functionality of a web application.
+Architecture is integral to the performance and functionality of any web application, be it a simple website or a complex enterprise system.
 It determines how secure and fast your web solution is, what experience the end-users receive, and how well the app ranks in search engine results.

 Hence, the structure is a subject that will likely be brought up during meetings with your development team.
 So, having some basic knowledge about it will help you make sound decisions and stay in the loop during project discussions.